ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 abstraction.
 You add game enginy things on top, such as Box2D.
 Components include the game loop, I/O system, and Asset Management.

+Build game engine by extending PlayN-provided interface, which gives you access to the game loop / i/o system / asset management structures.

+PlayN provides a way to access the local device for its resolution:

+    graphics().setSize(
+      graphics().screenWidth()

+      graphics().screenHeight()
+    )